lyokha/nginx-haskell-module/README.md

 The *unsafe* handler returns *3tuple(strictByteString,strictByteString,Int)*.
-The two strict byte strings in it must correspond to the *really* static data
---- string literals like *"File not found"*, *"text/plain"* and those embedded by the *file-embed*, otherwise nasty things may happen!
-To be precise, it looks that there is no guarantee even for the string literals, only common sense and looking through generated assembly codes convinced me that using references to static data must be reliable (yes, [*CAFs* are subjects to garbage collection](http://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Storage/GC/CAFs), but we refer not to the *CAFs*, i.e. haskell byte string objects, but rather to underlying static data --- string literals that are placed inside *.rodata* sections in assembly codes).
+The two strict byte strings in it must correspond to the *really* static data &mdash; string literals like *"File not found"*, *"text/plain"* and those embedded by the *file-embed*, otherwise nasty things may happen!
+To be precise, it looks that there is no guarantee even for the string literals, only common sense and looking through generated assembly codes convinced me that using references to static data must be reliable (yes, [*CAFs* are subjects to garbage collection](http://ghc.haskell.org/trac/ghc/wiki/Commentary/Rts/Storage/GC/CAFs), but we refer not to the *CAFs*, i.e. haskell byte string objects, but rather to underlying static data &mdash; string literals that are placed inside *.rodata* sections in assembly codes).
 Additionally, massive *Tsung* stress tests based on the above example (their scenarios are shipped with the module) have not revealed any errors or discrepancies.